marco-milanesi/social-project/README.md

 In this session, it will show the pytorch-implemented Policy Gradient in Gym-MiniGrid Environment.
 Through this, you will know how to implement Vanila Policy Gradient (also known as REINFORCE), and test it on open source RL environment.

+#### Run the project
-- **Setup:** The notebook is available <a href="https://github.com/marco-milanesi/social-project/blob/main/src/MiniGrid/Policy_Gradient_With_Gym_MiniGrid.ipynb">here</a>, as presented in the first section, the following commands to install the packages have to be run:
+The notebook is available <a href="https://github.com/marco-milanesi/social-project/blob/main/src/MiniGrid/Policy_Gradient_With_Gym_MiniGrid.ipynb">here</a>, as presented in the first section, the following commands to install the packages have to be run:

 ```
 pip install gym==0.22